 These are mounted in the corner of the apartment, and also in the bathroom.
 They measure walking speed, the time it takes a resident to get up and move, step stride quality, and motion activity within the room – but does not depict or record actual images of the individual.
-The computer uses this data to determine is there is an elevated risk of a person to have a fall, or if a mobility condition is worsening, so we can intervene with preventative measure to try to reduce the risk of a fall in the near future.
+The computer uses this data to determine is there is a potentially elevated risk for a person to have a fall, or if a mobility condition is changing, so we can address these with possible preventative measures.
 The depth sensors also provides an immediate alert to the staff if it detects a fall in any room so that we can respond and provide help as soon as possible.

 Under the Mattress Bed Sensor

 This measures heart rate, respiratory rate and sleep quality.
-The computer uses the data collected over time, as well as changes in new data to determine when to alert our staff if there is a possible risk of illnesses such as COVID-19, infections, or heart problems before your loved one begins showing symptoms.
+The computer uses the data collected over time, as well as changes in new data to determine when to alert our staff if there is a potential health concern.

 The sensors use a combination of infrared technologies to accurately capture video.
 The depth sensor projects infrared light, not viewable to the human eye, onto objects within the depth sensor field of view and then utilizes an infrared detector to recognize these light patterns.
 The light patterns produce 3-dimensional (depth) images that Foresite processes to form privacy protected objects, including human silhouettes.

 Institutional review boards have labeled the depth sensors as ‘privacy protecting’ since they process only depth images, not a traditional picture that you may be used to seeing from a standard motion camera.
 Below is a sample of what an image from our depth sensors looks likes.
 The silhouette of the individual can be seen here in yellow: